 removed/replaced with a hardware upgrade of the PCB mounted inside the gun itself.

 Most of the weapons use a mercury switch installed inside their shell to detect the gun position (horizontal = shooting ; vertical = gun folded, reload

 position).
-Who Shot Johnny Rock? uses a small machine gun, without a mercury switch (the game doesn't support reloading).
-Space Pirates
+Who Shot Johnny Rock? uses a small machine gun without a mercury switch (the game doesn't support

-Interchangeability - Most of the games are interchangeable with minor hardware adjustments, with the exception of Fast Draw Showdown, which uses
+Interchangeability - Most of the games are interchangeable with minor hardware adjustments; however, Fast Draw Showdown uses a vertically

 RAM / ROM Board - There are two types of RAM/ROM boards.
 Rev. A, the early version, uses two 27512 EPROMs (64 kB each), and Rev. B uses